sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-cbs-client/cp-mobile-dev-kit-cbs-client.md

 4. Provide required values and click **Next**.

     <!-- border -->![MDK](img-4.3.png)

+    >Bundle ID (iOS)/ Package Name (Android) is a unique app identifier used to sign Mobile Development Kit clients.
+For iOS, make sure to provide the same bundle ID while registering an iOS App ID in step 1.

 5. In the **Platform** step, provide a unique value to the **URL Scheme**.